For CustomersFor Customers·8 min read·15 May 2026

 • Deep clean: £130 to £250 for most homes, quoted on the day after the cleaner has seen the place.

-For these jobs, post a request describing your home (size, condition, what you need included) and cleaners will quote you back with a fixed price.
-No guesswork and no hidden fees once it's quoted.
+For these jobs, post a request describing your home (size, condition, what you need included) and cleaners quote back a fixed price.
+No guesswork and no hidden fees once it is quoted.
+Weighing a one-off against an ongoing service?
+Our deep clean vs regular clean guide helps you decide.

 What you actually get for the money